-In accordance with Massachusetts Department of Labor Standards Delegation from EPA effective October 24, 1998 published in the Federal Register on Tuesday, October 27, 1998, Schools subject to AHERA must comply with 454 CMR 28.12 after July 1, 2020.
-Inspections, sampling, assessments, response actions conducted prior to July 1, 2020 must be in accordance with 40 CFR Part 763 and 454 CMR 28.12.
+In accordance with Massachusetts Department of Labor Standards Delegation from EPA effective October 24, 1998, published in the Federal Register on Tuesday, October 27, 1998, schools subject to AHERA must comply with 454 CMR 28.13 after July 1, 2020.
+Inspections, sampling, assessments, response actions conducted prior to July 1, 2020, must be in accordance with 40 CFR Part 763 and 454 CMR 28.13.
 Unless required by circumstances such as renovation and demolition activities, resampling of materials is not required by this section.
-All definitions for terms in this document are found at 454 CMR 28.02 which are consistent as practicable with EPA and OSHA.
+All definitions for terms in this document are found at 454 CMR 28.02, which are as consistent as practicable with EPA and OSHA.

 Section:

-28.12 (1) General Requirements
+28.13 (1) General Local Agency Requirements

-28.12 (2) Inspections and Reinspections
+28.13 (2) Inspections and Re-Inspections

-28.12 (3) Sampling
+28.13 (3) Sampling